MiniFate/MiniFate/loose-notes/06-aspects-fate-points.md

 than normal in exchange for giving the effected players a Fate point.
 To offer a compel, the GM explains how one of the Aspects in play would lead to story unfolding in a certain, unfavorable way for the PCs.
-The exact way in which things go wrong can be negotiated, but if the player which to avoid the compel entirely they must pay a Fate point instead.
+The exact way in which things go wrong can be negotiated.
 If they accept the compel, they receive a Fate Point and the GM narrates the results; there are no rolls made and no skills are used, the story simply unfolds as the GM dictates.

+The GM can compel a character Aspects:

 <!-- FIXME: This isn't great...
 But at least it's a start.
 It probably needs
 an complete rewrite. -->

-The GM can compel a character aspects:

 > Tor Byorn's group has snuck into Lord Kellett's chambers looking for a
 > missing artifact and have stopped to discus what to do with the large safe